Maksim-Kvashnin/aptortellini.github.io/_posts/2021-09-24-armoury-crate-privesc.md

 Get-Acl 'C:\ProgramData\ASUS\GamingCenterLib' | Select-Object *
 ```

-This command will return the following output, which tells us `BUILTIN\Users` users have write access to the directory:
+This command will return a SDDL string (which is essentially a one-to-one string representation of the graphical ACL we are used to see in Windows), which when parsed with `ConvertFrom-SddlString` tells us `BUILTIN\Users` have write access to the directory:

 [![armoury acls]({{site.baseurl}}/img/acl0.png)]({{site.baseurl}}/img/acl0.png)